Flight-Free-UK/flight_free_uk_website/source/posts/light-in-the-lockdown.html.markdown

 *‘Usually, we would just go to the pub.
 Now we go to the park and go for bike rides and see more and discover more.’*

 *'After the ending of a long-term relationship in February, I moved back to a house I’d owned for 25 years but had rented out for the past 12.
 I’d never liked this place and had thought that I’d sell it and move elsewhere; somewhere ‘better’.
-Being forced to stay put for 5 months has made me reconsider.*
+Being forced to stay put for 5 months has made me reconsider.'*

-*I created a short stretch of flowerbed from the arid clay and builder’s rubble that forms this property’s front garden.
-I planted five plants this week and found myself repeatedly looking at them, amazed at how beautiful they are.*
+*'I created a short stretch of flowerbed from the arid clay and builder’s rubble that forms this property’s front garden.
+I planted five plants this week and found myself repeatedly looking at them, amazed at how beautiful they are.'*

-*Perhaps putting energy into this house, street and place can make the place that I need rather than putting energy into yearning for something I haven’t got.
+*'Perhaps putting energy into this house, street and place can make the place that I need rather than putting energy into yearning for something I haven’t got.
 Perhaps I can make this ‘somewhere better’?'*

-Would you like to send us your positive lockdown experiences?
+Do you have a positive lockdown experience to share?
 Get in touch: [info@flightfree.co.uk](mailto:info@flightfree.co.uk)